Find Trade Colleges

 Education Levels of Clinical/Medical Social Work Majors

-In 2020-2021, 43 basic certificates were awarded to clinical/medical social work majors.
+During the 2021-2022 academic year, 38 students earned their basic certificate in clinical/medical social work.
 This makes it the 188th most popular basic certificate program in the country.

 The following table shows the number of diplomas awarded in clinical/medical social work at each degree level.